ietf-wg-cellar/flac-specification/flac.md

 `u(8)`            | Number of tracks in this cuesheet.
 Cuesheet tracks   | A number of structures as specified in (#cuesheet-track) equal to the number of tracks specified previously.

-If the media catalog number is less than 128 bytes long, it is right-padded with NUL characters.
-For CD-DA, this is a thirteen digit number, followed by 115 NUL bytes.
+If the media catalog number is less than 128 bytes long, it is right-padded with 0x00 bytes.
+For CD-DA, this is a thirteen digit number, followed by 115 0x00 bytes.

 The number of lead-in samples has meaning only for CD-DA cuesheets; for other uses, it should be 0.
 For CD-DA, the lead-in is the TRACK 00 area where the table of contents is stored; more precisely, it is the number of samples from the first sample of the media to the first sample of the first index point of the first track.
 According to [@IEC.60908.1999], the lead-in MUST be silence and CD grabbing software does not usually store it; additionally, the lead-in MUST be at least two seconds but MAY be longer.
 For these reasons, the lead-in length is stored here so that the absolute position of the first track can be computed.
 Note that the lead-in stored here is the number of samples up to the first index point of the first track, not necessarily to INDEX 01 of the first track; even the first track MAY have INDEX 00 data.